 The tint of the color.
-The number between 0 and 1 defines the opacity of the color.
+The number must be between 0 and 1.Defaults to 1.

 alternative <Color>

 A CMYK or RGB version of the color for the case that the pantone is unknown (e.g. the color on a screen).